danpdc/ConsoleAppMSGrpahCertificateAuth2/README.md

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414) and [Service to service calls using client credentials](https://github.com/Microsoft/azure-docs/blob/master/articles/active-directory/develop/active-directory-protocols-oauth-service-to-service.md)

-> Looking for previous versions of this code sample?
-Check out the tags on the [releases](../../releases) GitHub page.

 ## How to Run this sample

 To run this sample, you will need:
  - Visual Studio 2013 or above (also tested with Visual Studio 2015 and Visual Studio 2017)
  - An Internet connection
  - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
- - (Optional) If you want automatically create the applications in AAD corresponding to the daemon and service, and update the configuration files in their respective Visual Studio projects, you can run a script which requires Azure AD PowerShell.
-For details on how to install it, please see [the Azure Active Directory V2 PowerShell Module](https://www.powershellgallery.com/packages/AzureAD/).
- Alternatively, you also have the option of configuring the applications  manually through the Azure portal and by editing the code.

 ### Step 1:  Clone or download this repository